Street party insurance

 Insurance is mainly about money and does not make an event safe.

-What matters is that all residents think together about minimising any risks from accident, burns on a BBQ, damage, electricity, rain, trips, breakages, etc. Agree in advance that everyone should take responsibility for themselves and watch out for each other, especially children – you could say this on the invitation if you want.
+What matters is that all residents think together about minimising any risks from accident such as burns on a BBQ, damage, electricity, rain, trips, breakages, etc. Agree in advance that everyone should take responsibility for themselves and watch out for each other, especially children – you could say this on the invitation if you want.

-We do not recommend any one company or policy, and are not qualified to.
+We do not recommend any one insurance broker or company or policy, and we are not qualified to do so.

 DETAILED BACKGROUND